tn3w/flask_Captchaify/README.md

 # flask_Captchaify
 A DDoS defense system for flask applications, first sends users to a captcha page without a javascript script and creates a confirmation cookie/url arg after the captcha.

+Todos:
+- [ ] Captcha type with images of emojis
+- [ ] Captcha type with pictures of animals
+- [ ] Captcha or blocking rules based on client_ip and client_ip_info (e.g. blocking of certain IP countries)

 ## How does flask_Captchaify work?
 If needed, a captcha is displayed to the user (or the robot) based on the strength set.[^1] Javascript is not needed for this, as the content is rendered on the server.[^2]